Q-Net: Queue Length Estimation via Kalman-based Neural Networks: Q-Net state-space formulation

 \subsection{Measurement function}

-We use our two-regime traffic behavior stated in Subsection \ref{sec:control_input}: when a portion of a section is queued, vehicles move at a congested speed $v_j$; when it is not queued, they travel at a free-flow speed $v_f$.
-Let segment $i$ extend from position $l^i$ to $r^i$ (with both measured as distances from the stop line and $r^i > l^i$).
-At time $t$, the expected speed observation $y_t^i$ for this segment is computed as:
+The measurement function maps the section-level queue length $x_t$ to the expected aFCD speed on each segment.
+We use the two-state traffic representation introduced in Subsection~\ref{sec:control_input}: the queued portion operates at congested speed $v_j$, while the unqueued portion operates at free-flow speed $v_f$.
+Let segment $i$ extend from position $l^i$ to $r^i$, measured as distances from the stop line with $r^i>l^i$.
+At time $t$, the expected speed for segment $i$ is:

-The equation shows that fully unqueued or queued segments have expected speed observation of $v_f$ or $v_j$.
-For partially queued segments, where the queue boundary lies within the segment, the average speed is calculated as segment length divided by total travel time, which is the sum of time in the queued portion (traveled at $v_j$) and unqueued portion (traveled at $v_f$).
-Applying this formulation to all segments, we build a mapping function from queue length $x_t$ to the measurement vector $\mathbf{{y}}_{t} = [{y}^1_{t}, {y}^2_{t}, \dots, {y}^N_{t}]^\top$.
+For partially queued segments, where the queue boundary lies within the segment, the expected speed is computed as segment length divided by total travel time, with travel time accumulated over the queued and unqueued portions.
+The noisy measurement is given by $y_t^i = [h(x_t)]_i + v_t^i$, consistent with Equation~\eqref{eq:measurement}.

-The characteristic speeds, $v_j$ and $v_f$, are empirically estimated by picking the two dominant modes from the observed aFCD speed distribution through histogram analysis.
+The characteristic speeds $v_j$ and $v_f$ are estimated as the two peak modes of the historical aFCD speed distribution.
+This empirical calibration aligns the measurement function with section-specific aFCD observations, while short-term cycle-to-cycle fluctuations are treated as stochastic measurement noise.

-\section{Queue-length Estimation framework}
+The speed $[h(x_t)]_i$ is defined from a macroscopic, travel-time-based perspective, consistent with aFCD aggregation. aFCD providers aggregate observations from passing probe vehicles over time intervals, so reported segment speeds represent aggregated traversal speeds rather than instantaneous arithmetic averages of all vehicles present on the segment \citep{ndw_fcd_2026}.
+Accordingly, Equation~\eqref{eq:h_expression} computes expected speed from the travel time needed to traverse the free-flow and queued portions.
+Because $v_j$ is typically much lower than $v_f$, vehicles spend more time in the congested portion, so the resulting speed is naturally weighted toward $v_j$ as the queue grows.

-We now detail the two-step filtering procedure of Q-Net: predict and update.
-As illustrated in Figure~\ref{fig:method_overview} and in Algorithm \ref{alg:qnet}, Q-Net operates similarly to traditional Kalman filters through a predict-update loop.
+\section{Queue-length estimation framework}

-\textbf{Predict.} The predict step estimates the \textit{a priori} state variable (i.e., the queue length) $\hat{x}_{t|t-1}$ using the previous \textit{a posteriori} state estimate $\hat{x}_{t-1|t-1}$ and the control input $u_t$ (i.e., the queue change).
-At the same time, it predicts the expected measurement $\hat{\mathbf{y}}_{t|t-1}$ based on the current \textit{a priori} state through the measurement model $\mathbf{h}(\cdot)$.
-The predict step is given by:
+This section presents the Q-Net filtering procedure.
+As shown in Figure~\ref{fig:method_overview} and Algorithm~\ref{alg:qnet}, Q-Net follows a Kalman-style predict-update loop.

-A clipping operation is applied to ensure that the state variable remains within the range $[0, Q_{\max}]$.
+\textbf{Predict.} The predict step estimates the \textit{a priori} queue length $\hat{x}_{t|t-1}$ from the previous \textit{a posteriori} estimate $\hat{x}_{t-1|t-1}$ and the control input $u_t$.
+It then predicts the expected aFCD speeds through the measurement function $\mathbf{h}(\cdot)$: